reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheatsheet.md

 --------------------------|--------------------------------
 `let add = a => b => a + b`       |  `let add a b => a + b`

-Both JavaScript and Reason support currying, but Reason currying is **built-in and optimized to avoids intermediate function allocation & calls**, whenever possible.
+Both JavaScript and Reason support currying, but Reason currying is **built-in and optimized to avoid intermediate function allocation & calls**, whenever possible.

 ### If-else